 Blood poured down his effigy as Barragan Luisenbarn, King of Hueco Mundo, addressed his servant.
 "Speak, then."

 Only an image, then.
-Apparently he would not be joining them today.
+Apparently He would not be joining them today.
 Striving to hide her regret Lagrima hastened to obey.
 "My Lord, our outpost remains undisturbed.
 Several new additions to our ranks have been welcomed, and Your army continues to grow.
 The enemy remains based in the remains of Las Noches, where we have them under surveillance.
 As per Your wish, we have accelerated our retrieval of effluvia, and his condition continues to improve with every passing day.
 There is no indication that we have been discovered.
 Our endeavors have drawn no attention at this time.
-They are too busy searching for whatever pockets of rebels have managed to remain loose."
+They are too busy searching for whatever pockets of rebels have managed to remain undiscovered."

 "You continue to please Us, little one," the vasto lorde rasped, blood sliding through his teeth.
 "We are aware of the perilous situation you find yourself in.
 It is a testament to your valor that you have contrived to succeed in your mission up to this point."